To Report a Spill:

-The DEC Spills Program assesses the environmental impact of hazardous materials spills, oversees the cleanup of spills, and enforces environmental laws and regulations triggered by spills (See:Vermont Statutes Specific to Spills and Vermont Hazardous Waste Management Regulations (VHWMR), 7-105).
-A team member is available 24-hours a day, year round.
-The Team works with first response organizations and responsible parties to determine if a spill impacts or threatens sensitive receptors such as surface waters or drinking water wells.
-Team members oversee the cleanup of a spills, and work with Environmental Enforcement to enforce environmental regulations triggered by spills.
-The DEC Spill Team has the authority to hire cleanup contractors when the responsible party cannot be identified in a timely manner or is unwilling/unable to conduct the cleanup.
+The Spill Program assesses the environmental impact of hazardous materials spills, oversees the cleanup of spills, and enforces environmental laws and regulations triggered by releases of hazardous materials to the environment (See:Vermont Statutes Specific to Spills and Vermont Hazardous Waste Management Regulations (VHWMR), 7-105).
+A program member is available 24-hours a day, 7 days a week, year-round.
+The Spill Program works with first responders and responsible parties to determine if a spill impacts or threatens sensitive receptors such as surface waters or drinking water wells.
+Program members oversee the cleanup of a spills, and work with Environmental Enforcement to enforce applicable environmental regulations.
+The Spill Program has the authority to hire cleanup contractors when the responsible party cannot be identified in a timely manner or is unwilling/unable to conduct the cleanup.
 It is also obligated to pursue cost recovery from potentially responsible parties when State funds have been expended.

 What types of spills need to be reported?